evadne/wp-e-commerce/tags/3.6.7/wp-shopping-cart/readme.txt

 Tested up to: 2.5.1
 Stable tag: 3.6.7

+WP e-Commerce is a Web 2.0 application designed with usability, aesthetics, and presentation in mind.

 == Description ==

 The WP e-Commerce shopping cart plugin for WordPress is an elegant easy to use fully featured http:shopping cart application suitable for selling your products, services, and or fees online.